-Given as a wedding present from Queen Victoria to her eldest daughter, who eventually became Empress of Germany, in 1858, this glittering tiara was later given to her third daughter, eventually Queen of Greece, who left it to her second daughter, the Duchess of Aosta, and was sold after her death.
-It was also loaned to Queen Anne of Romania.
+Given as a wedding present from Queen Victoria to her eldest daughter, who eventually became Empress of Germany, in 1858, this magnificent tiara was later given to her third daughter, eventually the Queen of Greece, who left it to her second daughter, the Duchess of Aosta, and it was sold at auction after her death.

 Queen Victoria gave her eldest daughter, Victoria, the Princess Royal a ‘diamond “corsage” to be worn as a necklace or head ornament’ when she married the Crown Prince of Germany in 1858.
 Featuring diamond spikes topped with diamonds on a base of large diamond collets, the diamonds are either Indian or Brazilian.
 After the wedding, the couple had to wait years before eventually Emperor and Empress of Germany, though only for three months, as Emperor Frederick died of cancer.
 They were succeeded by their eldest son, Kaiser Wilhelm II, who eventually started WWI.

 Empress Frederick gave the Tiara as wedding gift to her third daughter, Princess Sophia, at the time of her Wedding to Crown Prince Constantine of Greece.
 In 1896, the Crown Princess’ personal maid, who had accompanied Princess Sophia wrote the Empress a message about the Princess’s lack of jewels at the Wedding of her cousin, Princess Maud of Wales, and Prince Charles of Denmark, after which the Empress wrote to her daughter;